College of Engineering and Computer Science

 Both the cooperating employers and the University expect that students participating in the Cooperative Education Program will be able to demonstrate a considerable increase in academic knowledge after each term of classroom study.
 Therefore, participants in the CECS Cooperative Education Program must be full-time students during their alternated class terms; that is, must satisfactorily complete at least 12 credit hours of their degree program course work during each scheduled class term.

 To earn cooperative education recognition on their transcripts, students must complete at least two full-time assignments.
 With prior registration, one cooperative education credit-hour may be earned for each full-time cooperative education assignment.
 A full-time assignment requires at least 35 hours of work per week for 12 to 15 consecutive weeks.

 In engineering programs, with pre-approval by the engineering academic program faculty, one of the cooperative education assignments may also be counted for academic credit (i.e. to satisfy the requirements of the undergraduate degree program.)
 In such a case, the requirements for the Cooperative Education Program can be fulfilled with only one additional credit hour of cooperative education beyond the requirements of the degree program.
 In the Computer and Information Science program, the Cybersecurity and Information Assurance program, the Data Science program, and the Software Engineering program, both of the cooperative education assignments may be completed for academic credit towards the undergraduate degree program.

 Admission to the Cooperative Program

 The purpose of these course requirements is to prepare the co-op student academically for professional work assignments where there will be continual association with practicing engineers in their daily work.
-Through fulfillment of these requirements the co-op student will have sufficient competence to function as a member of an engineering group.
+Through fulfillment of these requirements the co-op student will have sufficient competence to perform technical work and function as a member of an engineering group.

 Registration in the Cooperative Education Program